-SECTION 4: OVERVIEW OF KEY SOCIAL ISSUES
+SECTION 4: ASSESSMENT OF KEY SOCIAL ISSUES

-Section 4 provides an overview of key social issues identified that will be assessment during the Assessment Phase.
+Section 4 provides an assessment of the key social issues identified during the study.
 The identification of key issues was based on:

-- Review of project related information.

-- Experience/ familiarity of the author with the area and local conditions.

-- Experience with similar projects.
+- Review of project related information, including other specialist studies. - Site visit and interviews with key interested and affected parties. - Experience/ familiarity of the author with the area and local conditions. - Experience with similar projects.

-The section is divided into the following sections:
+The assessment section is divided into the following sections:

-- Compatibility with relevant policy and planning context ("planning fit"). - Social issues associated with the construction phase. - Social issues associated with the operational phase. - Social issues associated with the decommissioning phase. - Social implications of "no development" alternative. - Social implications associated with cumulative impacts.
+- Assessment of compatibility with relevant policy and planning context ("planning fit". - Assessment of social issues associated with the construction phase. - Assessment of social issues associated with the operational phase. - Assessment of social issues associated with the decommissioning phase. - Assessment of the "no development" alternative. - Assessment of cumulative impacts.